Be the first to hear about future Pollin Egg Freezing Parties - Sign up

 Travel Expenses: In some cases, if you must travel more than 40 km (one way) from your home for fertility treatments, related travel expenses such as gas, mileage, taxis, bus, train, meals and accommodation, may qualify.
 Keep all of your receipts!

-Allied Health Practitioner Fees: In Ontario, the METC allows fertility treatment related expenses from certain allied health professional expenses such as naturopaths, chiropractors, acupuncturists, social workers and psychologists.
+Allied Health Practitioner Fees: In Ontario, the METC (Medical Expense Tax Credit) allows fertility treatment related expenses from certain allied health professional expenses such as naturopaths, chiropractors, acupuncturists, social workers and psychologists.
 For a full list of inclusions by province click here.

 Over-the-Counter Medications: Medications that are not prescribed, even if they are recommended for fertility treatment, are generally not eligible